Table of Contents

 Build a complete release:

-./build.sh -O ../obj -T ../tools -U -u -x release
+$./build.sh -O ../obj -T ../tools -U -u -x release

 The resulting install sets will be in the

-/usr/obj/releasedir/
+/usr/obj/releasedir/ directory.

 Copy the install kernel to the root directory of your NetBSD system,